Flow Measurement TechnologyCopyright: © RWTH Aachen | IST

 At the test rigs of the institute different measuring techniques are used, which are individually adapted to the respective measuring application.
 In addition to classical pressure and temperature measurements, which are used in almost all test rig to determine global performance data, a large number of special solutions are as well.
 These include, for example, profile pressure measurements or leading edge instrumentation.
 Unsteady pressure measurements are also carried out on rotating test rigs.

-The IST has a great deal of experience in the design and construction of a wide range of measurement techniques.
+The IST has a great experience in the design and construction of a wide range of measurement techniques.
 In addition, static calibrations for pressure and temperature as well as dynamic calibrations in the free jet calibration wind tunnel can be carried out at the institute.

 The institute has a modular system for various pneumatic probes.
 This is used to provide the appropriate measurement technology for the application.

 The institute also offers probe manufacturing and calibration as a service.
 In addition, individual probes and probe traversing units can also be developed and built.
 A calibration at the free jet calibration wind tunnel is also part of the institute's scope of services.
 Please find more information in our Probe Catalogue.

 5-hole probes are used for the experimental determination of flow angles and are suitable for the investigation of three-dimensional subsonic flows.

 The recommended Mach number range is between Ma=0.1 and 0.9.
 In addition to static and total pressure, Mach number and flow angle are also measured.